Summary of Significant Accounting Policies

 Asset Retirement Obligations

-We recognize AROs for legal obligations associated with the retirement of long-lived assets that result from the acquisition, construction, development and/or normal use of the asset and for conditional AROs in which the timing or method of settlement are conditional on a future event that may or may not be within our control.
+We recognize asset retirement obligations ("AROs") for legal obligations associated with the retirement of long-lived assets that result from the acquisition, construction, development and/or normal use of the asset and for conditional AROs in which the timing or method of settlement are conditional on a future event that may or may not be within our control.
 The fair value of a liability for an ARO is recognized in the period in which it is incurred, if a reasonable estimate of fair value can be made.
 The fair value of the liability is added to the carrying amount of the associated asset.
 This additional carrying amount is depreciated over the estimated useful life of the asset.
+Our recognition of asset retirement obligations is described below:

-We have not recorded an ARO associated with the Sabine Pass LNG terminal.
+Currently, the Sabine Pass LNG terminal is our only constructed and operating LNG terminal.
 Based on the real property lease agreements at the Sabine Pass LNG terminal, at the expiration of the term of the leases we are required to surrender the LNG terminal in good working order and repair, with normal wear and tear and casualty expected.
 Our property lease agreements at the Sabine Pass LNG terminal have terms of up to 90 years including renewal options.
-We have determined that the cost to surrender the Sabine Pass LNG terminal in good order and repair, with normal wear and tear and casualty expected, is immaterial.
+We have determined that the cost to surrender the Sabine Pass LNG terminal in good order and repair, with normal wear and tear and casualty expected, is zero.
+Therefore, we have not recorded an asset retirement obligation associated with the Sabine Pass LNG terminal.